vippsas/vipps-recurring-api/vipps-recurring-api-quick-start.md

 You can refund a charge that has already been charged.

-1. Set `chargeId` to the id of a charge with status of CHARGED.
+1. Set `chargeId` to the ID of a charge with status of CHARGED.
    The easiest way to test this is to run `Draft Agreement - Full`.
    This creates a charge that is immediately processed, and it sets the `agreementId` and `chargeId` to the corresponding values.